CalSol/braintrain/lab2.md

 CAN controllers keep count of errors, and too many errors may result in a _bus-off_ condition, where the controller disconnects from the bus.
 The CAN controller must be re-initialized (through user-level code) before communications can resume.
 The full list of error counter rules is complex and a more detailed explanation is [here](https://www.kvaser.com/about-can/the-can-protocol/can-error-handling/).

 ### Physical Layer
+_This is only a very high-level overview._

+The CAN bus itself consists of two wires, CANH and CANL as a differential pair, to which all nodes are attached.
+There are two bit levels, either dominant (0) or recessive (1).
+When multiple nodes transmit simultaneously (collision), a dominant bit takes priority over a recessive bit (the mechanism for ID-based arbitration).
+If no node is transmitting, the bus is held at a recessive level.

+The CAN controller operates on two different, single-ended (non-differential), logic-level lines: TXD and RXD.
+RXD indicates the current bit level on the CANH/CANL lines, while TXD indicates the bit to transmit.

+A CAN transceiver bridges the logic-level TXD/RXD lines and the bus-level CANH/CANL lines.
+While CAN controllers may be a on-chip peripheral on some microcontrollers, CAN transceivers are usually separate chips and may provide some degree of electrical isolation.

 ## Lab 2.1: Getting Started: Hardware
 Hook up a pin to